A151795/class-notes/docs/csharp.md

     - Prefix private and internal fields with an "_"
 - s_
     - Prefix static fields with "s_
+- I
+    - Interfaces should be prefixed with an upper case I

 ## Cool Lanugage Features
 - `$`